winnielin/vessel/README.md

       --Data Discovery (Collection, cleaning & mining) & difficulty
       --Production Solution

-2. Subject area - visualisation helping decision making 1000
+2. Subject area - Data visualisation on helping decision making 1000
 2-1 What is data visualisation?
 Why use?
 150
     -different kind of visualisation 50
     -the use in the business area 100